Analysis: Plot Analysis

 Sir Danvers Carew is killed by Mr. Hyde

 Mr. Hyde becomes a wanted man throughout London.
 Yes, that complicates things considerably.
 Dr. Lanyon dies and, in the grand tradition of dying characters everywhere, leaves documents with Mr. Utterson

 Dr. Jekyll’s servants turn to Mr. Utterson, and they break into Dr. Jekyll’s laboratory

 This is climactic because it’s like the cops finally breaking down the door of a drug den.
 Actually, Dr. Jekyll’s laboratory really is a drug den.

 This is only momentarily suspenseful, because the last two chapters of the book are the documents that Mr. Utterson hastens home to read.
-The kimono is opened, and all is revealed.
+All will soon be revealed.

 All those mysterious connections between Dr. Jekyll and Mr. Hyde are finally explained.

 From Dr. Jekyll’s narrative, we learn how he landed in such a complicated situation